CEMPD/VERDI/doc/User_Manual/VERDI_ch15.md

 Known Bugs
 ==========

-As discussed in Section 1.4, you are encouraged to review the VERDI FAQ <http://www.cmascenter.org/help/faq.cfm>, review the latest release notes, query the m3user listserv <http://lists.unc.edu/read/?forum=m3user> to search questions and answers, bug reports, and suggestions.
-Once a bug is identified through the m3user listserve, it will be added as an issue on the Github for the developers to prioritize and fix. https://github.com/CEMPD/VERDI/issues.
+As discussed in Section 1.4, you are encouraged to review the VERDI FAQ <http://www.cmascenter.org/help/faq.cfm>, review the latest release notes, query the CMAS Forum <https://forum.cmascenter.org/> to search questions and answers, bug reports, and suggestions.
+Once a bug is identified through the CMAS User Forum, it will be added as an issue on the Github for the developers to prioritize and fix. https://github.com/CEMPD/VERDI/issues.

 <!-- BEGIN COMMENT -->